patryklbn/portfolio-assessment/workflow.md

 </figure>
 <br>
 <br>
 However, post-merging, I realised that some crucial files, like the library and unit tests, were absent.
-For a detailed account of this challenge, you can refer to [pull request](https://github.com/timh1975/UNDAC-App-Project/pull/25 "Pull request") .
+For a detailed account of this challenge, you can refer to [Development](https://github.com/patryklbn/portfolio-assessment/blob/master/workflow.md#development).
 To address this oversight, I promptly added the missing files, verified that everything was correctly positioned, and then created [a new pull request](https://github.com/timh1975/UNDAC-App-Project/pull/30).
 I made sure to leave a descriptive comment explaining the essence of the additional pull request.(Fig.10)

 <figure>
   <img src="https://github.com/patryklbn/portfolio-assessment/blob/master/images/23.png?raw=true" alt="GitHub">